 I also put a lot of effort in designing the PCB to avoid excess radiation; very low impedance ground- and current paths, short traces, decoupling caps right at the source, etcetera, etcetera.
 More time went into that than into the circuit itself.

 There are 2- and 3-pin headers on the PCB to connect the load, and a 2-pin header for an On/Off switch.
-The connection to the 5V source can be done in two ways: you can fit a small 2-pin screw-terminal block, or you can fit a straight-up B-type USB connector on the back.
-The latter provides a nice option to mount the SilentSwitcher on the back panel of an enclosure with a hole cut out for the USB connector; no further input wiring is necessary and everything is very compact and clean.
+The connection to the 5V source can be done in two ways: you can fit a small 2-pin screw-terminal block, or you can fit a straight-up B-type USB connector.
+Be sure to mount the USB connector on the same board side as the parts and the headers!
+The USB connector provides a nice option to mount the SilentSwitcher on the back panel of an enclosure with a hole cut out for the USB connector; no further input wiring is necessary and everything is very compact and clean.
 (The pic below shows the screw-terminal version).

 What does it for me?

 Almost any small signal audio project will benefit from a SilentSwitcher.
 A RIAA phono preamp; a line preamp with or without tone controls, an active filter, buffers, cross-overs.
 Electronic volume controls, headphone amps; anything that has opamps it in.Opamp and discrete audio circuits almost always run at +/-15V, and even if the are designed for say +/-12V or +/-16V, they will almost always run fine at +/-15V.
 At 150mA (or more, see below at powering options) it's enough for all but the most power hungry circuits.